udothemath/wl_Spring2021atEsun/Project/Readme.md

 - Note :
   - The original code use 0.8 for train, 0.1 for validation and 0.1 for train
   - I modify the code to 0.8 for train and 0.2 for test

+# Random Recommendation
+- Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
+- For each way, get all items in train data, remove duplicates.
+- For each row in test data, generate a random list of recommend items with length 10
+- Calculate the recall

+# Top 10 Sales Recommendation
+- Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
+- For each way, get top10 sales items for each user(peroid, eg in week, we have Monday top 10 sales list, .. , Sunday top 10 sales list) in train data
+- Calculate the recall for test data